Tiona Nekkia McClodden

 Tiona Nekkia McClodden (July 2, 1981, Blytheville, Arkansas) is an interdisciplinary research-based conceptual artist, filmmaker and curator based in Philadelphia, Pennsylvania.

-Early life and education
+Early life

 McClodden was born in Blytheville, Arkansas, in 1981.
-She went to Clark Atlanta University, majoring in film and psychology then continued her education in film at Spelman College.
+She went to Clark Atlanta University, majoring in film and psychology.
+Although she did not graduate from Spelman College, McClodden continued extracurricular education in film there.

 Career and works

 McClodden's work explores concepts of gender, sexuality and race, centering a black, queer lineage.
 She produces her work through her film and media company Harriet's Gun, which she has said is a reference to Harriet Tubman.

 She has created bodies of work in dedication to underrepresented African-American writers and musicians such as Langston Hughes and Florence B. Price or Essex Hemphill, Brad Johnson and Julius Eastman, who made work in the 1980s during the AIDS crisis in the US.

 Her work was shown at the Institute of Contemporary Art in Philadelphia as part of the Speech/Acts exhibit in 2017.

 McClodden has been the recipient of several notable awards.
 She was the fifth recipient of the Keith Haring Fellowship in Art and Activism at the Center for Curatorial Studies and the Human Rights Project at Bard College.
 In 2018, she was a Magnum Foundation Fund grantee.
 In 2017 McClodden won the Louis Comfort Tiffany Foundation Award.
 She was a 2016 Pew Fellow and received a grant from Pew in 2018.

 McClodden showed in the 2019 Whitney Biennial, curated by Rujeko Hockley and Jane Panetta.
 McClodden's exhibit was a three-hour-long, six-screen film documenting a religious pilgrimage she took to Nigeria, running on a loop.
 In March 2020, it was announced that McClodden would be included in Prospect.5 in New Orleans, LA, curated by Naima J. Keith and Diana Nawi.

 McClodden is the founder of Conceptual Fade, a combination gallery and library space in Philadelphia, PA.
 McClodden cites the inspiration for the space as the Pyramid Club as well as micro jazz bars in Japan.
 Conceptual Fade's library, is also McClodden's personal library, with a focus on Black artists and available to the public for research.